-Unit 8: Career Exploration COMPONENTS AND ASSESSMENTS Performance Assessments: Written-based personal communica tion to assess students' reasoning proficiency with a rubric assessment Leadership Alignment: 21 st Century Skills FCCLA Star Event - Career Investigation and Career Connection Standards and Competencies Unit 8: 3.1 Analyze career paths within cor and employability skills in school, community and workplace settings.
-Industry Standards and/or Comp Total Learning Hours for Unit: 13 FCS 1.2.1 Analyze potential career choices to determine the knowledge, skills, and attitudes associated with each career.
-FCS 1.2.2 Demonstrate job seeking and job keeping skills.
-Ils in school, community and workplace settings. kills in school, community and workplace settings. nage the effects of changing technologies in workplace settings. skills and abilities in school, workplace and community settings. ribute to maintaining safe and healthy school, work and community environments.
-FCS 1.2.8 Demonstrate work ethics Aligned Washington State Learning Standards Arts 1.1 Understands and applies visual arts concepts and vocabulary.
+Unit 8: Career Exploration • COMPONENTS AND ASSESSMENTS Performance Assessments: Written-based personal communica tion to assess students' reasoning proficiency with a rubric assessment Leadership Alignment: 21 st Century Skills FCCLA Star Event - Career Invest Standards and Competencies Unit 8: 3.1 Analyze career paths within cor and employability skills in school, community and workplace settings.
+1 Industry Standards and/or Comp Total Learning Hours for Unit: 13 choices to determine the knowledge, skills, and attitudes associated with each career FCS 1.2.2 Demonstrate job seeking and job keeping skills.
+FCS 1.2.3 Apply communication skills in school, community and workplace settings. skills in school, community and workplace settings.
+FCS 1.2.5 Analyze strategies to manage the effects of changing technologies in workplace settings.
+FCS 1.2.6 Demonstrate leadership skills and abilities in school, workplace and community settings. ribute to maintaining safe and healthy school, work and community environments.
+FCS 1.2.8 Demonstrate work ethics Arts Aligned Washington State Learning Standards 1.1 Understands and applies visual arts concepts and vocabulary.
 Computer Science Educational Technology 1.
 Students use technology within all content areas to collaborate, communicate, generate innovative ideas, investigate and solve problems.
-SL1 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) v partners on grades 11 - 12 topics, texts, and issues, building on others' ideas and expressing their own clearly and pers RST2 Determine the central ideas or conclusions of a text; summarize complex concepts, processes, or information pre a text by paraphrasing them in simpler but still accurate terms.
-WHST 7 Conduct short as well as more sustained research projects to answer a question (including a self-generated que expressing their own clearly and persuasively. cepts, processes, or information presented in estion (including a self-generated question) or solve a problem; narrow or broaden the inquiry when appropriate; synthesize multip understanding of the subject under investigation. le sources on the subject, demonstrating Environment & Sustainability
+English Language Arts SL1 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 11 - 12 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.
+RST2 Determine the central ideas or conclusions of a text; summarize complex concepts, processes, or information presented in a text by paraphrasing them in simpler but still accurate terms.
+WHST 7 Conduct short as well as more sustained research projects to answer a question (including a self-generated question) or solve a problem; narrow or broaden the inquiry when appropriate; synthesize multiple sources on the subject, demonstrating understanding of the subject under investigation. ie sources on the subject, demonstrating Environment & Sustainability